sealink/background_worker/README.md

     data: Arbitrary data returned by worker method on success or report_failed

 If an exception is raised, the worker will call #report_failed with the details.
-You can provide a callback with #after_exception in the config
+You can provide a callback with #after_exception in the config.

 # INSTALLATION

-gem install background_worker

-or add to your Gemfile:
+Add to your Gemfile:

     gem 'background_worker'